 - Have your website ‘communicate’ with screen readers to allow navigation for blind people, and people with impaired vision

 - Allow people with motor disabilities to navigate your website using only the keyboard

-Keyboard navigation compatibility is achieved by adding functionalities for scrolling and clicking (links, buttons, menu items, opening and closing tabs) to various keys on the keyboard to allow complete mouse-less navigation of the website.
+Keyboard navigation compatibility is achieved by adding functionalities for scrolling and clicking (links, buttons, menu items, and opening and closing tabs) to various keys on the keyboard: to allow complete, mouse-less navigation of the website.

-In order to make your website accessible and be compliant, you need to first audit your website for accessibility issues and then remediate your website by implementing compatibility with screen readers and keyboard navigation and install an accessibility interface.
+Making a website accessible for people with disabilities is no longer just an option.
+It is required by law, and enforced through WCAG compliance.
+To make your site accessible and to be compliant, you need to first audit your site for accessibility issues, and then remediate it by implementing compatibility with screen readers and keyboard navigation, as well as installing an accessibility interface.

-By carrying out these three steps you’ll achieve WCAG compliance, protect your business from lawsuits, and increase your potential audience.
+By carrying out these three steps, you’ll achieve WCAG compliance, protect your business from lawsuits, and increase your potential audience.
+There’s also one more important factor to consider: achieving accessibility compliance is not a one-time effort: it’s an ongoing one.

-There’s one more important factor to consider.
-Achieving accessibility compliance is not a one-time effort.
-It’s an ongoing one.
-As websites are dynamic and are updated and changed continuously, so is your accessibility compliance strategy should be.
-You need to implement a strategy that continuously audits and remediates your website to keep it compliance at all times.
+As websites are dynamic, and are continuously updated and changed, so should your accessibility compliance strategy be.
+You need to implement a strategy that continuously audits and remediates your site, to keep it compliant at all times.